cspr-rad/actus-spec/spec/main.typ

 == Day

-A day is represented as an unsigned integral number of days since 1970-01-01.
+A day is represented (internally) as an unsigned integral number of days since 1970-01-01.
-#todo("Specify the minimum range for a datatype that is used.")
+#todo("Specify the minimum range for a data type that is used.")

-A time of day is specified in the form #raw("YYYY-MM-DD").
+A day is specified in the form #raw("YYYY-MM-DD").

 #examples("day")